6.11. Epoch propagation #

 This function returns a 6-array of [long, lat, parallax, pm_long, pm_lat, radial_velocity] of the corresponding values delta_t years after the reference epoch for the original position.
 As in the function arguments, long and lat are in rad, pm_lon and pm_lat are in rad/yr, parallax is in mas, and radial_velocity is in km/s.
 If you are only interested in the position, consider the epoch_prop_pos functions below that have a somewhat less contorted signature.

 It is an error to have either pos or delta_t NULL.
 For all other arguments, NULLs are turned into 0s, except for parallax, where some very small default is put in.
-In that case, both parallax and radial_velocity will be NULL in the output array.
+Whatever is NULL on the input is NULL on the output.
+In addition, we null out a non-NULL input on one component of the proper motion if the other component is NULL, and we null out the radial velocity if the parallax is missing, as it would be horribly off with the propagation algorithm we use here.

 This uses the rigorous method derived in "The Hipparcos and Tycho Catalogues", ESA Special Publication 1200 (1997), p 94f.
 It does not take into account relativistic effects, and it also does not account for secular aberration.